KevzBueno101/PhilSite/README.md

 A comprehensive website dedicated to showcasing the beauty, culture, and rich history of the Philippines.

 ## 📖 About
+A group project during back during our senior high school.

 PhilSite is an informational website that serves as a digital gateway to discover everything about the Philippines.
 From its fascinating history to its breathtaking tourist destinations, this website aims to provide visitors with a complete overview of Filipino culture, heritage, and identity.